Automatic Ultrasonic Frozen Cake Cutting Machine

 Blade Vibration Frequency20 kHz / 40 kHz (dual-frequency configuration available)

-Acoustic Generator Power800 W – 1,500 W per transducer station
+Acoustic Generator PowerApprox.
+800–1,500 W per transducer station

-Conveyor Infeed Width400 – 900 mm (custom widths on request)
+Conveyor Infeed WidthApprox.
+400–900 mm (custom widths on request)

-Machine Dimensions (L x W x H)2,200 × 1,100 × 1,800 mm
+Machine Dimensions (L × W × H)Approx. 2,200 × 1,100 × 1,800 mm

 Machine WeightApprox.
 420 kg

-Ingress Protection RatingIP65 (full hot-water washdown rated)
+Ingress Protection RatingIP65 for full hot-water washdown in the cutting area

 CertificationsCE, HACCP-design compliant